- Exploration and production

 - Examining parts for defects, such as breakage or excessive wear

-- Assembling and installing equipment
+- Assembling and installing equipment using hand tools and power tools

 - Reassembling equipment after the completion of inspections, testing and repairs